BackofenLab/IntaRNA/README.md

 IntaRNA supports the parallelization of the target-query-combination processing.
 The maximal number of threads to be used can be specified using the `--threads` parameter.
-If `--threads=k > 0`, than *k* predictions are processed in parallel.
+If `--threads=k != 1`, than *k* predictions are processed in parallel.
+A value of 0 requests the maximally available number of threads for this machine.

-When using parallelization, you should have the following thing in mind:
+When using parallelization, you should have the following in mind:

 - The memory consumption will be (much) higher, since each thread runs an independent prediction (with according memory consumption).
 Thus, ensure you have enough